mbhatt1/GhostLine/README.md

 - [ ] Playbook branching (`goto_on_*`)
 - [ ] Whisper‑local STT plugin
 - [ ] CSV export for transcripts
 - [ ] Make the voice understand "interruptions".
 When someone talks over you on the phone you typically get interrupted, and let them talk.
+- [ ] Filter background noise.

 ---